 4. Impaired left ventricular (LV) filling due to compression of the heart secondary to cardiac tamponade, severely reduced venous return (eg, tension pneumothorax, abdominal compartment syndrome), intracardiac impairment of ventricular filling caused by heart tumors or intracardiac thrombi, or a sudden increase in cardiovascular resistance (pulmonary embolism, acute pulmonary hypertension in the course of acute respiratory failure).
 This leads to obstructive shock.

 1. Compensatory responses by the body in an attempt to maintain homeostasis.
 Importantly, their effectiveness usually declines with time.

-1) Compensatory autonomic response and adrenaline release from the adrenal glands, which causes tachycardia and attempts to maintain central perfusion (this leads to the constriction of precapillaries and veins in less essential organ vascular beds – first in the skin, then in muscles, and later in the visceral and renal circulation – and instead maintains perfusion to the vital organs such as the heart and the brain).
-In hypovolemic shock, the deficient plasma volume is replaced by transudation of intracellular fluid to the capillaries.
+1) Compensatory autonomic response and adrenaline release from the adrenal glands, which causes tachycardia and attempts to maintain central perfusion (this leads to constriction of precapillaries and veins in less essential organ vascular beds [first in the skin, then in muscles, later in visceral and renal circulation] and instead maintains perfusion to the vital organs, such as the heart and brain).
+In hypovolemic shock the deficient plasma volume is replaced by transudation of the intracellular fluid to the capillaries.
 In some cases of noncardiogenic shock, myocardial contractility (and sometimes also cardiac output) may increase.
 Hyperventilation and hyperglycemia can also occur as a result of increased sympathetic stimulation.